irudnyts/irudnyts.github.io/_posts/2018-03-27-installing-mysql-on-macos_and_using_it_with_r.md

 ---
 layout: post
-title: "&#128190; Installing MySQL on MacOS (and using it with R)"
+title: "&#128190; [archived] Installing MySQL on MacOS (and using it with R)"
 ---

 A couple of days ago I was asked to install MySQL on MacOS 10.13, and I was surprised that it was not a one-click installation, as in case of R. Unfortunately, even for me a documentation was a bit confusing, and I think it might be useful to have a guide of the installation process.

+> **Disclaimer:** This post is outdated and was archived for back compatibility: please use with care!
+This post does not reflect the author's current point of view and might deviate from the current best practices.

 ## 1. Download .dmg file and install MySQL